 If you identify with any of these, I can help you.
 We will work together on making meaningful and long-lasting changes, so you can start living the life and career you have always envisioned.

 The "Discovery Session" is an in-depth exploration that takes place in person, by phone, or by video conference.
-In this 90-minute session, I will learn more about various aspects of your life, and we will explore what you would like to achieve in psychotherapy or coaching.
+In this 90-minute session, I will learn more about various aspects of your life, and we will explore what you would like to achieve in counselling or coaching.

 Coaching typically involves a commitment of eight to ten (45 or 60 minutes) sessions in the initial phases of coaching.

 Commitment to the process?
-It takes time to gain a sense of how psychotherapy or coaching may benefit you.
+It takes time to gain a sense of how counselling or coaching may benefit you.
 Committing to the process will confirm to yourself that you are prepared to stay with your plan or work through the recovery process.

 It is typical to have meetings weekly at first.
 However, if circumstances don’t allow for this, they can be less frequent (e.g. every 2 weeks), although this may not be as beneficial.
 It is also typical for the frequency of meetings to decrease over time as you learn to better coach yourself.